-But students who lack this understanding face challenges year after year.
-They struggle with variables, the meaning of operations, distributive and associative properties, one- and two-step equations, even functions.
+Students who lack this understanding face challenges year after year.
+They struggle with variables, the meaning of operations, distributive and associative properties, one- and two-step equations, and even functions.

 And those are just a few of the core standards that build on a solid understanding of equality.

-While the concept of equality is a foundation for later standards, it is rarely assessed after the first grade.
+While the concept of equality is a foundation for later standards, it is rarely assessed after first grade.
 Students who misunderstand equality may make errors that appear sloppy or hasty.
-Others may arrive at correct answers, but use inaccurate notation.
+Others may arrive at correct answers, but use inaccurate notation and struggle to create their own equations to solve word problems.

 If you’re a math educator, there are almost certainly students in your class who don’t really understand the equal sign.
 It’s hard to assess, as misconceptions look different for each student.
 Consider the following: